arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ### How to Upload Libraries

-You'll find the latest instructions directly in the [repository](https://github.com/arduino/arduino-alvik-mpy/releases).
+You will find the latest instructions directly in the [repository](https://github.com/arduino/arduino-alvik-mpy/releases).
 Here are the main steps:

 1. Prepare file